Asymptotic Value of Monitoring Structures in Stochastic Games: Introduction

 The simplest example of weighted garbling can be found in repeated games with imperfect public monitoring.
-Consider a monitoring structure with some public signal $\tilde y$.
-Then, take another monitoring structure where nothing is observed with probability $1-\epsilon$, and a strictly more Blackwell informative public signal $\hat y$ is observed with probability $\epsilon \in (0,1)$.
-Neither monitoring structure is more informative than the other in the sense of Blackwell, assuming that $\epsilon$ is not too large.
-However, the latter monitoring structure is more informative than the former, conditional on $\hat y$ being observed.
-It turns out that the former monitoring structure is a weighted garbling of the latter (but not conversely).
-In this simple example, it is intuitively clear why the limit PPE payoff set is larger for the latter.
-If the players are very patient, they can ignore the no-signal event and wait for the more informative signal to enable more efficient punishment.
+Consider a monitoring structure that produces some public signal $\tilde y$.
+Now, imagine an alternative monitoring structure where no signal is observed with probability $1-\epsilon$ and a strictly more Blackwell informative public signal $\hat y$ is observed with probability $\epsilon \in (0,1)$.
+Provided that $\epsilon$ is sufficiently small, neither monitoring structure is more informative than the other in the sense of Blackwell.
+However, conditional on observing $\hat y$, the second monitoring structure is clearly more informative.
+In this case, the first monitoring structure is a weighted garbling of the second, but not vice versa.
+In this simple example, it is intuitively clear why the limit PPE payoff set is larger under the second monitoring structure: if players are very patient, they can disregard the no-signal events and wait for the more informative signal to permit more efficient punishment.
 Our main result formally establishes such monotonicity of limit PPE payoffs with respect to the weighted garbling order for stochastic games with imperfect public monitoring.